 Who are the counselors?
-Counselors are upper-level undergraduates or graduate students who have completed a rigorous application procedure, provide references, and pass a background check.
+Counselors are upper-level undergraduates, graduate students or teachers who have completed a rigorous application procedure, provide references, and pass a background check.
 The Counselors complete an extensive training program prior to the Summer Intensive.

 Once the student is on site, refunds will not be made if the student chooses to leave early, becomes homesick, or is expelled for disciplinary reasons.